-If you’re starting out in the photography business creating a website is a must for anyone serious about bringing in business and attracting new customers.
-A website is not only your virtual shop front but is usually the key decision maker for a progressively digital world of potential customers.
+If you’re just starting with a new photography business, creating a great website is a MUST for anyone serious about bringing in business and attracting new customers.
+A website is not only your virtual storefront, it will also include important information and images that will be a key deciding factor for a progressively digital world of potential customers to hire you.

-Your website is not just a great way to get leads, but it is also one of the cheaper forms of marketing your business and is easily edited when you want to refresh your content and portfolio
+Your website is not just a great way to get leads.
+Its also one of the cheapest ways to market your photography business and is very easily edited when you want to refresh your content and/or portfolio.

-So what do you need to include in your website to ensure it is professional and brings in lots of business?
+So what do you need to include in your photography website to ensure its professional and brings in LOTS OF BUSINESS?

-This is essential and is your virtual address for the business.
-Choose a domain that is simple to remember and spell and works to showcase your business.
-Be aware if you are looking for a dot.com domain you might need to be a little creative or look for alternative domain options such as .co or .net.
+This is essential and is the virtual address for your photography business.
+Choose a domain that is not only simple for potential clients to remember and spell, but also works well to showcase your business.
+Be aware, if you are looking for a dot.com domain you might need to be a little more creative or look for alternative domain options such as .co or .net.

-Once you have your domain and hosting sorted now it’s time to choose the type of website you are going to create, and the options are all based on your budget.
+Once you have your domain and hosting sorted, it’s time to choose the type of website you are going to create, and the options are all based on your budget.

-If you’re looking to avoid the expensive outsourcing of your website and create something that is professional without the hefty price tag you can look at options such as Wordpress, Wix or Squarespace – all of whom have some great themes available for photography businesses that can be easily tweaked to suit your needs.
+If you’re looking to avoid expensive outsourcing of your website and create something that is professional without the hefty price tag, look at options such as Wordpress, Wix or Squarespace.
+Each of the sites have great themes available for photography businesses which can be easily tweaked to suit your needs.

-If you have the money available you can get a custom made website however you’re probably looking at around $3000 or more, while you can fully customize your site, if you are starting out your marketing spend could be better used elsewhere.
+If money and cost are no object, you can get a beautiful, custom made website for around $3000 or more.
+While you can fully customize your site this way, if you are just starting out, your marketing budget can probably be better used elsewhere.

-Now it’s time to choose a theme and make your website look professional.
-There are plenty of great themes available that you can buy rather than creating your site from the ground up.
-The theme includes the design and visuals and allows you to have a pre-determined look and feel so that you can tweak it to suit your branding and photography business.
+Now is the time to choose your theme and make your website look professional.
+There are plenty of great themes available that you can purchase rather than creating your site from the ground up.
+The theme includes the design and visuals that allow you to have a pre-determined look and feel but can be tweaked to suit your branding and photography business.

-Once you have set your content up and your imagery it’s time to add in your meta descriptions, title tags and run a quick check to ensure you have adequate keywords in your text.
-You should also ensure you have clearly outlined where you service including the cities and suburbs so that this shows up when individuals are searching for photography services.
+Once you have set up your content and imagery it’s time to add your meta descriptions, title tags and run a quick check to ensure you have the right keywords included within the text on your website.

-This step is probably one that is forgotten the most, yet proofing your website and ensuring your contact details are clear and easy to understand is essential.
-Whether you want people to contact you via email, phone or online form, test this is working and all your details are easy to spot.
-Send your website to friends and ask them for feedback too.
+Many people forget to do this, but make sure to proofread your website and ensure that your contact details are crystal clear and easy to understand.
+This is essential.
+Do you want people to contact you via email, phone or an online form?
+Make sure this information is extremely clear and test that everything is working properly.
+Send your website to friends and ask them for their feedback too.